totorigolo/cards-client-rs/README.md

 ## 🚴 Usage

-If you just want to play just head to our [web site](#).
+If you just want to play just head to our [web site](https://cards.busy.ovh/).
 If instead you enjoy playing with code, or you want to give us a hand, keep reading.

 ### 🐑 Prerequisites

 1. Install Rust using [rustup](https://www.rust-lang.org/tools/install).
 2. Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
 3. Install [Node.js](https://nodejs.org/) (for `npm`).
+4. Install [Caddy](https://caddyserver.com/docs/download), for reverse proxy.
+   * We recommend using the version from the official distribution.
+   * Be careful to install Caddy v2.

 ### 🛠️ How to build